lumeland/lume.land/docs/configuration/using-typescript.md

 ### TSX pages

-To create pages and layouts with TSX, you can either the Lume [JSX](/plugins/jsx/) plugin and configure the `deno.json` file:
+To create pages and layouts with TSX, you can use the Lume [JSX](/plugins/jsx/) plugin and configure the `deno.json` file:

 ```jsonc
 {